-WIDA 2: Reading, Speaking Special Education Students - Low Group Know conclusion is the end State/point the beginning and end of a story Understand that the story builds from beginning to end of the story?
-Is the character's problems?
+WIDA 2: Reading, Speaking Special Education Students - Low Group Know conclusion is the end State/point the beginning and end of a story Understand that the story builds from beginning to end Is the character's problems?
 Does the characters problem get solved?
 Does the character solve the problem by?
 Look at this section; did the author add to?
 Analyze this sentence, is the author trying to tell you?
 Does the author include information at the beginning of the story that helps you understand the rest of the story?
-Does most of the action occur during the beginning/middle/end of the story? and end.
-The teacher will list the traits associated with each story part and how they build throughout the story.
-Students will then draw a picture to show the beginning and ending of a well-known story. --- -- --- --
+Does most of the action occur during the beginning/middle/end of the story? associated with each story part and how they build throughout the story.
+Students will then draw a picture to show the beginning and ending of a well-known story. --- -- -- --